spine-tools/Spine-Toolbox/docs/source/SpineTutorialA5CaseStudy.rst

 --------------------

 #.
 Drag the Data Store icon |ds_icon| from the tool bar and drop it into the
    *Design View*.
-This will open the *Add Data Store* dialog.
+This will open the *Add Data Store* dialogue.
 Type ‘input’ as the Data Store name and click **Ok**.
 #.
 Repeat the above procedure to create a Data Store called ‘output’.
 #.
 Create a database for the ‘input’ Data Store: